kferguson1/CodeQuiz/README.md

 Added More variables
-Add function to start quiz and generate questions Added timer and timer function that decreases when answer is incorrect
+Add function to start quiz and generate questions Added timer and timer function that decreases when answer is incorrect Added CSS elements
+Added more variables and function to check answers